 Home inspectors are regulated by the state of Wisconsin, through the Department of Safety and Professional Services.

-• Submits evidence satisfactory to the department that he or she is not subject to a pending criminal charge, or has not been convicted of a felony, misdemeanor, or other offense, the circumstances of which substantially relate to the practice of home inspection
+• Submit proof of background (not subject to a pending criminal charge, not convicted of a felony, misdemeanor, or other offense related to the practice of home inspection)

 Madison, WI 53705